pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 If the `Crypto` demo runs successfully, then the native library included in the SDK jar file is compatible with your platform.

 Note that this demo is for testing purpose only.
 It invokes low-level cryptographic APIs of the native library which is unlikely to be used directly in your applications.
 Therefore, it doesn't matter if you don't understand the output here or its source code.
 The only important thing is whether the demo runs successfully.

 ### 1.3 Test the default Abec full node for the demos

 The Abelian SDK for Java depends on an Abec full node to access the data on the Abelian blockchain.
-In the default settings, the demos will connect to an Abec full node maintained by the Abelian Foundation.
-It allows you to run the demos without setting up your own Abec full node.
+By default, the demos will connect to an Abec full node maintained by the Abelian Foundation.
+This full node allows you to run the demos without setting up your own Abec full node.

-Note that the default Abec full node is for testing purpose only.
-It is not stable and may be reset at any time. **For production use, you should always set up your own Abec full node for real-world applications.**
+Note that this Abec full node is for testing purpose only and may be reset at any time.
+**For production use, you're expected to always set up your own full node for formal applications.**

-Run the following command to test if the default Abec full node is accessible from your machine.
+Run the following command to test if the default Abec full node is accessible:

 ```bash
 bin/abel4j-demo AbecRPCClient
 ```

-The expected output should be like this:
+The expected output should be like following:

 ```text
 demoName = AbecRPCClient